-Below is a summary of our same-store composition for the years ended December 31, 2022, 2021 and 2020.
-For the year ended December 31, 2022, when compared to the designations for the year ended December 31, 2021, Waikiki Beach Walk-Retail and Embassy Suites[TM] Hotel is reclassified to same-store due to significant spalling repair activity impacting the hotel portion of the property's operations, which was completed on September 30, 2020.
-Eastgate Office Park is classified as non-same-store, as it was acquired on July 7, 2021.
-Corporate Campus East III is classified as non-same-store, as it was acquired on September 10, 2021.
-Bel-Spring 520 is classified as non-same-store, as it was acquired on March 8, 2022.
+Below is a summary of our same-store composition for the years ended December 31, 2023, 2022 and 2021.
+For the year ended December 31, 2023, when compared to the designations for the year ended December 31, 2022, Eastgate Office Park and Corporate Campus East III were reclassified to same-store properties because these properties were acquired on July 7, 2021 and September 10, 2021, respectively.
+Because Bel-Spring 520 was acquired on March 8, 2022, it is classified as non-same-store property for the year ended December 31, 2023.
+One Beach Street continues to be identified as a same-store redevelopment property due to significant construction activity.

-For the year ended December 31, 2021, when compared to the designations for the year ended December 31, 2020, Waikele Center was reclassified to same-store as there is currently no redevelopment activity on the property.
-La Jolla Commons was classified as same-store, as it was acquired on June 20, 2019.
-Eastgate Office Park is classified as non-same-store, as it was acquired on July 7, 2021.
-Corporate Campus East III is classified as non-same-store, as it was acquired on September 10, 2021.
+For the year ended December 31, 2022, when compared to the designations for the year ended December 31, 2021, Waikiki Beach Walk-Retail and Embassy SuitesTM Hotel was reclassified to same-store due to significant spalling repair activity impacting the hotel portion of the property's operations, which was completed on September 30, 2020.
+Eastgate Office Park was classified as non-same-store, as it was acquired on July 7, 2021.
+Corporate Campus East III was classified as non-same-store, as it was acquired on September 10, 2021.
+Bel-Spring 520 was classified as non-same-store, as it was acquired on March 8, 2022.
+One Beach Street continues to be identified as a same-store redevelopment property due to significant construction activity.

 December 31,

-2022 2021 2020
+2023 2022 2021

-Same-Store 27 26 24
+Same-Store 29 27 26

-Non-Same Store 4 4 4
+Non-Same Store 2 4 4

-Total Properties 31 30 28
+Total Properties 31 31 30

-Redevelopment Same-Store 28 27 26
+Redevelopment Same-Store 30 28 27

 Total Development Properties 3 3 3